jamescalnan/Learning-From-Data-Coursework/README.md

-# Project Title: Leveraging Machine Learning for Financial Sentiment Analysis
+# Learning from Data ECM3420: Leveraging Machine Learning for Financial Sentiment Analysis

 ## Overview
 This project uses machine learning techniques for financial sentiment analysis.
 It aims to classify financial news sentiment and predict stock market trends.
 The repository includes a research paper and a presentation detailing methodology, data sources, model selection, and findings.